 It amazes me how many people I talk to or sign up with the UHA that claim to have been in business for 10-15 years and have no actual business.
 No business license, no insurance, no business structure whatsoever.
-So my question to you.
+So, my question to you.
 Is this good for our trade?
 Do you think that it is ok for someone to do business without the responsibility of doing business?
 Most cities require a business license at the minimum to practice as a business.
 Although it is not mandatory for a handyman to carry insurance unless you have employees.
 It is good practice and expected for all businesses to carry insurance.
-It is assumed that you have insurance and you are required to offer the information if you don’t.
-Most handymen act on a if they don’t ask don’t tell policy.
-You say you are running an ethical business yet you let your customers believe that you actually have a business.
-When in fact not having a business gives them the same rights as when they are dealing with a little girls lemonade stand.
-So what is the right thing to do?
+It is assumed that you have insurance, and you are required to offer the information if you don’t.
+Most handymen act on an if they don’t ask don’t tell policy.
+You say you are running an ethical business, yet you let your customers believe that you actually have a business.
+When in fact not having a business gives them the same rights as when they are dealing with a little girls’ lemonade stand.
+So, what is the right thing to do?
 Should there be regulations for the handyman?
 Not just how much they can make or what they can do.
 For those of you that run a proper business without the state on you about it I applaud you and give you a big thumbs up.
-You are the ethical handyman business owner that I know will do what’s right since you know you can get away with something but you have integrity.
+You are the ethical handyman business owner that I know will do what’s right since you know you can get away with something, but you have integrity.
 I’m happy to certify and stand behind you and appreciate you as a part of our trade.
-For those of you that just try to slip by undetected I hope it’s just negligence or you don’t know better and its not because you have something to hide that prevents you from getting a job anywhere that runs a background.
+For those of you that just try to slip by undetected I hope it’s just negligence or you don’t know better and it’s not because you have something to hide that prevents you from getting a job anywhere that runs a background.
 I’d appreciate hearing your thoughts on this if you would like to vent also or just tell me anything you need to get off your chest.

 Happy Home Repairs